Student Rights, Safety, and SecurityStudent Rights, Safety, and Security

 GED/HSED Verifications can be obtained via the following link:

 The Family Educational Rights and Privacy Act, commonly known as FERPA, is a federal policy related to the privacy of your student records.
 By federal law, Nicolet is NOT allowed to release information from your student file, without your specific written consent.
 This federal policy applies to all students at Nicolet, regardless of the student's age.
-If you want or need any protected information released to a third party (a parent, an employer, another agency, another school, etc.), you must sign the Release of Information Authorization form.
+If you want or need any protected information released to a third party (a parent, an employer, another agency, another school, etc.), you must sign the Authorization for the Release of Confidential Information (FERPA) form.

 The College has defined Directory Information as the following: